 Counting My Steps

 I knew that my mom was very concerned with how I was acting so she gave me this pedometer.
 She told me that I should get up and try giving my new pedometer a tour.
 I started to enjoy walking, taking note of the steps that I accomplished every single day.
 Observing the improvements from my daily steps motivated me into thinking that I was more than this couch potato that everyone thought of me to be.
 This motivation fueled my passion for pushing myself further than just doing my daily walks.
 That’s how I started my running routines.

 Running is a Saving Grace

 Running improved my mood dramatically.
+According to Kjersti Nelson, LMFT, “Daily runs promote sustained mood balance and is an active coping strategy for dealing with life’s ebbs and flows.”
 Unlike before when I had no intention of living my life, I developed an appreciation for life and how amazing it is.
 From depression, I channeled my negative energy to be competitive in running.
 Every single day that I train, I want to do better and better.

 Running Makes Me Look Good

 I admit that I became addicted to running.
 The runner’s high that I feel every time I have a good run gives me so much energy that I can run one more mile.
 Because of this everyday training, my stamina improved dramatically.
 The obese body I had before was gone, as slowly and consistently I shed off all the excess weight.
 Now I have a stronger and leaner body that enables me to run faster and longer.
 Aside from that, running also contributes to the production of endorphins or the happy hormones in my body.
 This is why I always find a sense of happiness and enjoyment every time I run.
 As if I can’t let a day pass by without running.
 According to Rachel Urbano, PsyD, “What I love about running is it helps me to see what’s going on inside of me.”